hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

 - grad_clip: gradient larger than this value will be clipped.
 - weight_decay: weight decay hyper-parameter.
-- warmup_steps: number of warmup steps used in setting up the learning rate schedualer.
+- warmup_steps: number of warmup steps used in setting up the learning rate scheduler.
 - pretrain: pretrain model path, weights will be loaded from this pretrained model unless checkpoint_path is provided.
 - tokenizer_dir: specify where to load the tokenizer, if not provided, tokenizer will be loaded from pretrain model path.
 - dataset: a list of strings, each is a path to a folder contains buffered dataset files in arrow format.